• Skip to primary navigation

 • great way to use lots of different vegetables

-• it is kid friendly
+• it is kid-friendly

 Nutrition of Besan (Gram Flour)

-According to USDA food composition database, 100g of chickpea flour contains - 22.4 g protein, 57.8 g carbohydrate, and 10.8 g fiber.
+According to the USDA food composition database, 100g of chickpea flour contains – 22.4 g protein, 57.8 g carbohydrates, and 10.8 g fiber.

 Like other legumes, besan is a great source of plant-based proteins and fiber that help to slow down digestion, make you feel fuller, control your weight, and keep heart disease at bay.